Matgenix/jobflow-remote/doc/source/user/projectconf.rst

   And the same for a second project with different collection names.

-There is no constrain for the database and collection used for the output :ref:`projectconf jobstore`.
-Even though it may make sense to separate the sets of outputs, it is possible to share the same collection among multiple project.
+There is no constraint for the database and collection used for the output :ref:`projectconf jobstore`.
+Even though it may make sense to separate the sets of outputs, it is possible to share the same collection among multiple projects.
 In that case the output documents will have duplicated ``db_id``, as each project has its own counter.
 If this may be an issue it is possible to set different ``db_id_prefix`` values in the ``queue`` configuration for the different projects.